espruino/EspruinoDocs/devices/NRF52LL.md

 print(saadc.sample()[0]);
 ```

-### Read a buffer of data from the ADC, alternating between 2 pins
+### Read a buffer of data from the ADC

 Uses ADC.

 It's also possible to use `.sample(...)` for this, but this example
 shows you how to use it in more detail.

+The ADC will automatically sample at the given sample rate.

 ```
 var ll = require("NRF52LL");
 // Buffer to fill with data
-var buf = new Uint16Array(128);
+var buf = new Int16Array(128);
 // source of events - compare D31 against vref/2
 var saadc = ll.saadc({
   channels : [ { // channel 0
     pin:D31,
-    gain:1/4,
-    tacq:40,
-    refvdd:true,
-  }, { // channel 1
-    pin:D30,
     gain:1/4,
     tacq:40,
     refvdd:true,